Island line (MTR): Route description

-Because most stations were built under roads, most of the platforms are curved, resulting in large platform gaps.
+As many stations follow the curvature of the roads which they were built under, many of the platforms are curved, resulting in large platform gaps.
 The few stations where the platforms are otherwise relatively straight are those on the West Island line as well as North Point, Quarry Bay, Tai Koo, Heng Fa Chuen and Chai Wan.
-Also, due to geographical constraints, the platforms of Wan Chai, Causeway Bay, Tin Hau and Sai Wan Ho are located on two different levels.
-This also separates the platform and concourse into two parts, so there are some passageways and long escalators on those stations to link between the platform and concourse.
+Also, due to constraints, the platforms of Wan Chai, Causeway Bay, Tin Hau and Sai Wan Ho are stacked.
+This also separates the platform and concourse into different levels, so there are passageways and long escalators at those stations to link the platform and concourse.

-All Island line stations except Heng Fa Chuen and Chai Wan have their Chinese station names written in Chinese calligraphy as part of the stations' livery.
-A retired architect involved in the design of the Island line, Abe Au Kit-tong, explained that the calligraphy is written in large fonts to alleviate the psychological effect caused by the narrow platforms and the curvature of the walls, in addition to reminding passengers what the stop is.
-This explains why Heng Fa Chuen and Chai Wan stations do not have calligraphy forming part of their livery, as they are built above ground rather than underground.
-This feature is also shared amongst some newer MTR stations such as those on the Tseung Kwan O line and Lam Tin station on the Kwun Tong line.
+All Island line stations except Heng Fa Chuen and Chai Wan have their Chinese station names written in Chinese calligraphy as part of the stations' design.
+A retired architect involved in designing the Island line, Abe Au Kit-tong, explained that the calligraphy is written in large fonts to alleviate the psychological effect caused by the narrow platforms and the curvature of the walls, in addition to reminding passengers what the stop is.
+This is why Heng Fa Chuen and Chai Wan stations do not have calligraphy forming part of their design, as they are built above ground.
+This feature is also found in some newer MTR stations on the Tseung Kwan O line, the Tuen Ma line, East Rail line and the Kwun Tong line.